 8. Employees won’t come to work when sick

-Sometimes company owners or managers assume that limiting sick days will result in a full staff operating at peak productivity each day.
-Unfortunately, it just means that workers are forced to come to work sick.
-Their diminished health negatively affects their job performance and they may infect others, causing a cascade of ill and unproductive workers.
-This is bad news at all times, but is even more devastating during a worldwide pandemic like COVID-19.
+Sometimes, company owners or managers assume that limiting sick days will result in a full staff operating at peak productivity each day.
+Unfortunately, it just means that workers are forced to come to work sick, and their diminished health negatively affects their job performance, while they may infect others, causing a cascade of ill and unproductive workers.

 This is why paid sick leave and personal days are such essential employee benefits.
-Companies like Netflix and Virgin Group believe in this so strongly that they’ve instituted unlimited paid time off programmes.
-Employees have less stress about requesting leave and can address their health and wellness concerns as needed.
+Companies like Netflix and Virgin Group believe in this so strongly that they’ve instituted unlimited paid time off programs.
+Employees have less stress about requesting leave, and can address their health and wellness concerns as needed.

 So far, results are promising.
-Employees don’t come to work sick and are more engaged and enthusiastic when they return from leave.
+Employees don’t come to work sick, and they’re more engaged and enthusiastic when they return from leave.

 9. You’ll have financially stable employees